Students helping students achieve through assistance with coursework, sharing general study skills and encouraging academic confidence.

 Please note places are limited and successful applications are not guaranteed.

-Learn more about becoming a Peer Mentor in the Position Description (PDF, 152KB).
+Learn more about becoming a Peer Mentor in the Volunteer Activity Description (PDF, 247KB).

 Email firstname.lastname@example.org if you have any questions about becoming a mentor.